zsviczian/excalidraw-wiki/03 Advanced Usage/Hide Drawing section in Reading and Editing views.md

   - excalidraw
 excalidraw-autoexport: svg
 excalidraw-open-md: true
+permalink: wiki/hide-excalidraw-section
 ---

 # [[Hide Drawing section in Reading and Editing views]]

+⚠️ When you hide Excalidraw Data Obsidian will not index the block references in Text Elements.
+If you want to reference text elements in other notes or drawings you should not hide Excalidraw Data with a Comment. ⚠️

+For a more in-depth look at hybrid markdown and Excalidraw notes read [[Hybrid markdown-excalidraw note template]]

 You can hide all the remaining file after the `%%` comment by enabling the [[Excalidraw Settings overview#Fade out Excalidraw markup|Fade out Excalidraw markup]] option as explained in [this](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues/2053) issue.
 This will grey out the section in editing mode and hide it completely in live mode.